Graduate School &

-The GDSAB will be composed of fifteen representatives total, with one representative from each of the university's trans-departmental graduate organizations (Black Graduate Student Association, Graduate Students' Association, and Graduate Student Organization) and two representatives nominated from each of the University of Arkansas colleges administering graduate degrees through the Graduate School:
+The GDSAB will be composed of representatives, from each of the university's trans-departmental graduate and international student organizations (Black Graduate Student Association, Associated Student Government, Latino/a and Latin American Graduate Student Association, International Students Organization and Liaison for LGBT Issues) and two representatives nominated from each of the University of Arkansas colleges administering graduate degrees through the Graduate School:

 Graduate students who are nominated for the GDSAB should exemplify the following characteristics:

 Members of the GDSAB are graduate students who have demonstrated a commitment to the long and short-term success of the University of Arkansas.